bcarlson22/bcarlson22.github.io/about.md

 My name is Brett Carlson.
-I am studying Cybersecurity.
+I have a Masters of Science in Cybersecurity.

-I have interests in Computer Science and Cybsersecurity, Science Fiction,
+I spend my time doing thing related to Computer Science and Cybsersecurity, Science Fiction,

 amateur radio, writing, reading, card games, and board games.